Soccer star Dani Alves denies alleged sexual assault, testifies he's 'not that type of man'

 The state prosecutor concluded her arguments by saying that “we understand that (the accuser’s) version is completely believable.”

 State prosecutors are seeking a nine-year prison sentence for Alves if convicted while the lawyers representing his accuser want 12 years.
-His defense asked for his absolution, or if found guilty a one-year sentence plus 50,000 euros ($54,000) compensation for the victim.
+His defense asked for an acquittal, or if found guilty a one-year sentence plus 50,000 euros ($54,000) compensation for the victim.

+The three-day trial concluded Wednesday.
+A verdict normally takes weeks to be delivered.

 The 40-year-old Alves was escorted in handcuffs into the small courtroom wearing a long-sleeve white sweater, dark trousers and glasses.
 His mother was present outside, as she has been the entire trial.
 His wife was only there Tuesday when she testified that he had arrived home “smelling of alcohol” after the alleged assault.